 here, have some quotes I highlighted with digital yellow highlighter:

 "...the world is not a structure, something we can map with our social science charts.
 We might think of it, instead, as a maelstrom or a tide-rip.
-Imagine that it is filled with currents, eddies, flows, vortices, unpredictable changes, storms, and with moments of lull and calm."
+Imagine that it is filled with currents, eddies, flows, vortices, unpredictable changes, storms, and with moments of lull and calm."and

-in Law's opinion, we can cope, and in doing so we'll be better researchers and better humans. imagining and anticipating the many kinds of otherwise is arguably what makes us human. the capacity for conscious change. that seems important.
+"The world could always be otherwise.
+Can we cope with this?"in Law's opinion, we can cope, and in doing so we'll be better researchers and better humans. imagining and anticipating the many kinds of otherwise is arguably what makes us human. the capacity for conscious change. that seems important.

 one more excerpt, from near the end, beautifully validates a belief I have reached for and reached for my whole life, it seems like.

 "The answer, of course, is that there is no single answer.
 There could be no single answer.
-And, indeed, it is also that the ability to pose the questions is at least as important as any particular answers we might come up with."
+And, indeed, it is also that the ability to pose the questions is at least as important as any particular answers we might come up with."questions and answers are built together, after all. they are each the spaces that the other stretches into, around, across.

 No comments: